chummelt/Email-Automation-with-Python/README.md

 ```ruby
 pip install pywin32
 ```
 At first, we need to make sure that we use the right wd.
-You need to create a folder which contains all used files like the csv with contact info and the images.
+We need to create a folder which contains all used files like the csv with contact info and the images.
 We also need to import the win32com library and dispatch an instance of Outlook.
-We also need to import csv for the contact information.
-Since we also want to sent out images, we need ti import pathlib, too.
+Now, import ```csv``` for the contact information.
+Since we also want to sent out images, we need to import ```pathlib```, too.

 ```ruby
 import os